CatSenpaiKun/CatSenpaiKun/README.md

    😺 Hello, I'm Cat / Kitten
   </p>
   <p>
-    🛡️ Spartan is Pog, and I'm a furry (Note: Spartan said this, not me)
+    🛡️ Spartan is Pog, and I'm a furry (Note Spartan said this, not me)
   </p>
 </div>